 As a researcher, what is it like to cooperate with the industry?

 To develop products that can have a real positive impact on the environment and fulfil the needs of the market, academia and industry need to work together.
 It is about combining three pillars: the knowledge of academia, the needs of the industry and the realities of the bioplastic sector.

 Working with HL Display is a good example; I helped identify a bioplastic that works in the extrusion process and I also performed numerous lab tests of the final product to ensure it meets the high-quality standards of HL.
 It has been an exciting journey that has allowed to share my academic knowledge with great professionals to find a specific real solution.
 This kind of cooperation is needed to translate the research knowledge to the real market.
 We need more companies like HL Display to move from the lab and journal papers to the stockholders and society.

 And the results?

-For me it is very gratifying that we managed to develop a product that is now available on the market.
+For me, it is very gratifying that we managed to develop a product that is now available on the market.
 We have shown that bioplastics can be competitive.
-When I started my career, bioplastics used to be science fiction, now it is reality.
+When I started my career, bioplastics used to be science fiction, now it is a reality.